pragyaai/ndna/_llm/FAQ.md

 where $\mathcal{L}(h_\ell)$ denotes a latent Lagrangian incorporating belief gradients and thermodynamic displacement.
 This analogy allows us to apply tools from variational calculus and geometric mechanics to alignment diagnostics, enabling the detection of latent shortcutting, over-regularization, or semantic collapse that may not be visible at the output level {% cite amari2016information %} {% cite coifman2006diffusion %}.

-## How does mapping alignment as a steering vector manifold differ from scalar alignment metrics, and what new failure modes does it help reveal?
+✶ **How does mapping alignment as a steering vector manifold differ from scalar alignment metrics, and what new failure modes does it help reveal?**

-Traditional scalar alignment metrics (e.g., output accuracy, toxicity scores) collapse complex epistemic trajectories into pointwise measures, losing all information about the path the model took through latent space to arrive at a generation.
+➠ Traditional scalar alignment metrics (e.g., output accuracy, toxicity scores) collapse complex epistemic trajectories into pointwise measures, losing all information about the path the model took through latent space to arrive at a generation.
 By contrast, mapping alignment as a **steering vector manifold** retains the full directional, geometric, and force-like structure of the model's internal reasoning:

 $$
 \mathcal{S} = \bigcup_{\ell} \bigl\{ (h_\ell, \vec{v}_\ell^{(c)}) \bigr\}